S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_One.md

  then the entire write action is captured up to a few thousand lines at a time.

-1. The encrypted data is then saved (appended) to file defined by `--output-parse-name` option and the Bash loop checks it's internal write count against the count defined by `--output-rotate-check-frequency` option and usually restarts processes that listen to named pipe for more writes.
+1. The encrypted data is then saved (appended) to file defined by `--enc-parsing-output-file` option and the Bash loop checks it's internal write count against the count defined by `--enc-parsing-output-check-frequency` option and usually restarts processes that listen to named pipe for more writes.

 > If the internal write count matches that of
-> `--output-rotate-check-frequency` or is greater then the
+> `--enc-parsing-output-check-frequency` or is greater then the
-> `--output-rotate-max-bites` value is used to check the encrypted log file size.
+> `--enc-parsing-output-max-size` value is used to check the encrypted log file size.
-> If the encrypted log file size matches that of `--output-rotate-max-bites`
+> If the encrypted log file size matches that of `--enc-parsing-output-max-size`
-> or is greater then the actions defined by `--output-rotate-actions` option is
+> or is greater then the actions defined by `--enc-parsing-output-rotate-actions` option is
 > considered.
-> Note the more actions listed in the `--output-rotate-actions` option the
+> Note the more actions listed in the `--enc-parsing-output-rotate-actions` option the
 > longer that the named pipe will be blocked for writing/parsing actions.
 > Note if your server has `mutt` installed and configured to send emails you
 > may wish to use the following instead.
 Additionally when emailed log rotation
-> is enabled it will be the address defined by `--output-rotate-recipient`
+> is enabled it will be the address defined by `--enc-parsing-output-rotate-recipient`
 > option that receives attached encrypted logs.

 ## Enable emailed log rotation instead

 ```
---output-rotate-actions='encrypted-email,remove-old'
+--enc-parsing-output-rotate-actions='encrypted-email,remove-old'
 ```

-> If no line matches `--listener-quit-string` option then reading named pipe
+> If no line matches `--enc-parsing-quit-string` option then reading named pipe
 > for write actions from server or logging daemon is resumed and step `1`
 > above starts again.